mikonapoli/datacasual-old/_posts/2020-03-07-private-fastpages-on-kubernetes.md

 ---
-title: "Private FastPages on Kubernetes"
-summary: "How I deployed FastPages as a tool for our data tribe to share information and insights on the private Kubernetes cluster at my workplace"
+description: "How I deployed FastPages as a tool for our data tribe to share information and insights on the private Kubernetes cluster at my workplace"
 toc: true
+layout: post
 categories: [fastpages, kubernetes]
 ---

 # Private FastPages on K8S
+This post is the very reason I decided myself to go back to blogging.
+I managed to do something that I considered relatively trivial, but let others know about it in the Fast.ai forums it turned out not to be that obvious after all.
+And writing about it, I realised that not even a year ago, I wouldn't have had the faintest idea of what I am talking about here.

+So, without further ado..

-> How I deployed FastPages as a tool for our data tribe to share information and insights on the private Kubernetes cluster at my workplace
+>How I deployed FastPages as a tool for our data tribe to share information and insights on the private Kubernetes cluster at my workplace.
->

 ## Context
 > Note: if you are not part of a mid-large company IT department, the following paragraph might sound like a bunch of corporate lingo that makes no sense.
 It is not completely true, but if you have no idea what I am talking about, just skip it.